 Historical performance of the Hang Seng Index

-Hang Seng Index has seen many ups and downs since its inception, just like other financial markets across the world.
-When it was founded, it comprised mainly of Hong Kong-based companies.
+When it was founded, it consisted mainly of Hong Kong-based companies.
 Over time, Chinese mainland companies became a part of the index.
 The Index saw a strong rise in the 1990s as China’s economic reforms deepened and mainland enterprises began to play a larger role in Hong Kong’s market.
 From 2003 to 2007, HSI surged because of the boom brought by the tech and finance sectors in China.

 On 26 January 2018, the index reached an all-time high when it climbed to 33,154.12 points.
 The earlier record was set on October 26, 2007, when the index breached the 30,000-mark for the first time.
 (Source: Hang Seng Indexes).